StructSeeker/dTypeChecker/readme.md

 ## Structure

 All the code for the syntax, type checker are in `DTypeChecker/Basic.lean`.
-The three files (i.e. `EvalTest.lean`, `ExprTest.lean` and `CheckerTest.lean`) contain some test cases.
+The three files (i.e. `EvalTest.lean`, `ExprTest.lean` and `DTypeChecker.lean`) contain some test cases.

 ## Notes on Building a Toy Dependent Type Checker